 It is very easy in a long-distance marriage to become disenchanted.
 Out of sight sometimes really is out of mind.
 The magic of love is something you should never let go of!

-The best solution here is to display photos of your partner and the two of you together around the home as a subtle reminder that you are lover and are in love.
+The best solution here is to display photos of your long distance partner (and the two of you) around the home as a subtle reminder that you are in a committed relationship.

-Just because you are married doesn’t mean that all your needs have been met.
-It is essentially a relationship just like any other.
-As such, you are entitled your needs, and you should make them very clear to each other.
+Being married doesn’t mean that all your needs are being met.
+It is essentially a relationship, just like any other.
+As such, you are entitled to your needs, and you should make them very clear.

-It could be that you still want to have virtual romantic dates despite the distance.
+You might still want to have virtual romantic dates despite the distance.
 Maybe you want your intimate life to be a bigger priority.
-Be open about it all, and that way, you will not end up disappointed.
+Be open about it; that way, you will not end up disappointed.

-Just because you live apart from your spouse, it doesn’t mean that you have to be total strangers.
-Treat your partner the way you would if they were right there with you.
+Living apart from your spouse doesn’t mean you have to be total strangers.
+Treat your partner as you would if they were right there with you.
 Ask about their day and give details about yours.
 Nothing is unimportant, including that juicy piece of office gossip or your boring errand plans.

-No matter how out of the ordinary their behavior is, do not jump into conclusions.
+No matter how out of the ordinary their behavior is, do not jump to conclusions.
 Instead, create a safe space to open up and share any creeping insecurities before they consume you.

 Negative vibes will snuff out your relationship faster than you can imagine.
 It could be a lack of satisfaction due to circumstances or general apprehension from the stress that LDRs inflict.

 The secret here is a change of perspective.
 Communicating with your partner about these feelings also helps, as negative emotions mostly stem from insecurities and frustration.

 Expect Difficult Times